LittleB0xes/SpaceSoap/README.md

 ## GFX Credits

-The assets in this repository are created at Sparklin Labs by Pixel-boy.
+ * The assets in this repository are created at Sparklin Labs by Pixel-boy.
 I made some additions and modifications
+ * SFX and background music by [Mathys Dupont](https://gitlab.com/mathys)